TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 32/Jeremiah 32.6.md

 ---

-And Jeremiah said, The word of Jehovah came unto me, saying,
+Jeremiah said, The word of Yahweh came to me, saying,